MyTarn/IBM_Machine_Learning_with_Python/README.md

 Instruction
 - Complete a notebook where you will build a classifier to predict whether a loan case will be paid off or not.
-- Load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
+- Load a historical dataset from previous loan applications, clean the data, and apply different Classification algorithms on the data.
 - Use the following algorithms to build models:
   1. k-Nearest Neighbour
   2. Decision Tree